-Kant says that the real and possible thalers must have the same number of thalers in order that the concept be the concept of that object.
+The real and possible thalers must have the same number of thalers in order that the concept attach to the object.

 If there are more thalers in the real thalers, then the concept and the object would not match.
 So, we do not add thalers when we mention that the thalers exist.